 Kills Harmful Bacteria

-When I was a kid, I remember seeing my grandmother wash the toilet and sink and other things around the house, using a home-made mixture of vinegar and water.
+When I was a kid, I remember seeing my grandmother wash the toilet and sink and other things around the house, using a homemade mixture of vinegar and water.
 I remember asking her, “why not just use one of those commercial products?”

 She said, “this is safer, it’s natural, it’s not toxic, and it kills germs and bacteria”.

-Which is true because vinegar can help kill pathogens, which is bacteria, viruses, and other organisms that can cause disease.1
+This is true because vinegar can help kill pathogens, which is bacteria, viruses, and other organisms that can cause disease.1

 In fact, Hippocrates, the father of modern medicine, used vinegar for wound cleaning over two thousand years ago.

-Helps Lower Blood Sugar Levels
+Helps Support Healthy Blood Sugar Levels

 Studies have shown that vinegar can